nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The implementation of the task feature involves adding new tasks created in the 'Project' class and storing them with a JsonAdaptedTask class which is contained by the JsonAdaptedProject class.
+The implementation of the task feature involves adding new tasks created in the `Project` class and storing them with a `JsonAdaptedTask` class which is contained by the `JsonAdaptedProject` class.

-Tasks can also be assigned to a person.
-The task is then added to the assignee's associated Participation object.

-The new task command has to be prefixed with 'addtask' and include **all** of the following fields:
+The new task command has to be prefixed with 'addtask' and include **some** of the following fields:
  - `tn/` prefix followed by the name of the Task
  - `tp/` prefix followed by the percentage of the task that has been finished
- - `done/` prefix followed by the status of the task, whether it is finished
- - `td/` prefix followed by the deadline of the task

-The task can also be edited with the command 'edittask' and include **any** of the following fields:
-  - `tn/` prefix followed by the name of the Task
-  - `tp/` prefix followed by the percentage of the task that has been finished
-  - `done/` prefix followed by the status of the task, whether it is finished
-  - `d/` prefix followed by a description of the task
+ - `d/` prefix followed by a description of the task (Optional)
-  - `td/` prefix followed by the deadline of the task
+ - `td/` prefix followed by the deadline of the task (Optional)

  *The system validates each field upon entry by the user, and failing the validation, will display to the user that the command failed, and requesting the user to try again.*

 Given below is an example usage scenario and how the add task and edit task mechanism behaves at each step.

-After entering the project scope of a chosen project, the user enters the command to add a new task such as "addtask n/Create Person class tp/25 done/false td/9-11-2020 00:00:00".
+After entering the project scope of a chosen project, the user enters the command to add a new task such as "addtask n/Create Person class tp/25 td/9-11-2020 00:00:00".
 The command text is passed into `LogicManager` (an implementation of Logic) which passes the raw text into the `MainCatalogueParser` to validate the first command word, which in this case is `addtask`.
 A new instance of `AddTaskCommandParser` class is then created which proceeds to parse the various fields of the command.
 Any invalid fields such as invalid field prefixes or invalid format of data would throw an exception at this stage.

 If the fields are all valid, a new `Task` object would be created and passed into the `AddTaskCommand` class.